-297. If true, then after receiving Ms. Rodriguez's letter, not only did Becker not even read the Report or advise Defendant CTS to ascertain "what the engineer thought," on November 15, 2018, a Becker representative attended a CTS board meeting along with Ross Prieto, the Building Official of the Town of Surfside, that Frank Morabito was not invited to attend.
-In fact, no one at Becker, nor from the Board, even bothered to contact Mr. Mirabito to discuss his Report for almost two years.
+301. If true, then after receiving Ms. Rodriguez's letter, not only did Becker not even read the Report or advise Defendant CTS to ascertain "what the engineer thought," on November no one at Becker, nor from the Board, even bothered to contact Mr. Mirabito to discuss his Report for almost two years.
 At this CTS board meeting, Becker stood idly by as, Prieto falsely represented to the CTS residents, that based specifically on the Mirabito Report, "it appears the building is in very good shape."